rozumary/Introduction-to-Intelligent-System/README.md

 **CSEL-302 Portfolio**

 Welcome to my own portfolio.
-Here are the compilations of the lectures, activities, and midterm during our laboratory classes:
+Here are the compilations of the lectures, activities, and midterm exam during our laboratory classes:

 **Table of Contents**
 1. [Lecture Summary](#lecture-summary)